k3karthic/totp-generator-web/README.md

 The values can be customized using the "Advanced Options" menu.

-Currently, you can only enter the secret key in Base32 format.
+Currently, you can only enter the secret key in the following formats,

+-   Base32 - e.g. XY7MXDNK5ZEKJT4Y
+-   Base32 lowercased with spaces - e.g. g5od kqdo hqkd 4kup qr2d txc2 2cfh wylh

 ## Web Technologies Used